IRS Offer in Compromise and the Fresh Start Program

 The IRS also weighs an Offer in Compromise against a taxpayer's ability to pay the tax debts fully using an installment agreement or if currently not collectible status would result in a higher collection amount for the IRS in the future.
 The Offer in Compromise is generally one of the most time intensive tax resolution options for taxpayers facing delinquent tax debts and not all taxpayers will qualify.
 The benefits are worth it, however, and taxpayers facing substantial delinquent tax liabilities should generally consider this option.

 What Tax Years May Be Considered for an Offer in Compromise?

-If You Need Help With an Offer In Compromise, Contact Steiger Tax Law
+If You Need Help Filing an Offer In Compromise under the IRS Fresh Start Program, Contact Steiger Tax Law

 The IRS uses a formula as a starting point when considering offers that takes your sources of income and expenses into account, as well as your assets and related liabilities.
 Taxpayers benefit from a tax attorney's ability to craft the information in a way that maximizes the chances of an offer being accepted by the IRS that also meets the taxpayer's needs for preserving assets and income to pay necessary expenses.
 If you have questions about an Offer In Compromise, contact Michigan Tax Attorney Andrew Steiger at Steiger Tax Law for a free consultation.

 Offer in Compromise Free Consultation

 Contact Michigan Tax Attorney Andrew Steiger for free consultation to determine if you qualify for an offer in compromise or other tax debt relief.
 Free consultation does not establish attorney-client relationship.
 Information is confidential and protected by attorney-client privilege.